brucejaya/nitro/README.md

 Earn governance tokens for using the protocol.
 Profit is shared with the community.

-In the DEBOX protocol, instead of providing liquidity to traders via a centralised bank account, liquidity is provided on-chain by Liquidity Providers (LPs) who stake tokens.
+In the nitro protocol, instead of providing liquidity to traders via a centralised bank account, liquidity is provided on-chain by Liquidity Providers (LPs) who stake tokens.
 Staking is the process of locking up tokens in a smart contract, providing liquidity to a protocol.
 Users who stake a given token earn interest, generating passive income.

-In the case of the DEBOX protocol, users can stake a certain token, for example, ETH.
+In the case of the nitro protocol, users can stake a certain token, for example, ETH.
 By depositing ETH into the liquidity pool via the smart contract, LPs enable options trading.
 When a trader calls incorrectly and is “out-of-the-money” the liquidity pool takes a profit.
 When a trader calls correctly and is “in-the-money” the liquidity pool loses profit.

-Minimal risk
-High returns
-Passive income
-Single token staking
-No impermanent loss
-Potential for yield farming (finding and staking particularly profitable liquidity pools) Earn governance tokens

-In the DEBOX protocol, the odds are always slightly in favour of the liquidity pool.
-This is essential to the success of the protocol as if not, the liquidity pool would slowly be drained of tokens.
-This would incapacitate the protocol as there would no longer be an incentive for liquidity providers and there would no longer be any liquidity to pay successful trades out of.
-As long as the odds are always slightly in favour of the house, while individual traders may receive big pay-outs, the liquidity pool will earn money in the long term.